kenkehoe/AtmosphericPythonCourse/workflow/creating_a_package.md

 A flat structure has the importable files from the packge directly in the main folder of the package.
 The src layout has another level with a directory called /src.
 The recomended structure is to use the src layout for reasons listed [here](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).

 ## Required and optional files
 A package has a number of required and optional files/directories.
 Many of the files can be created automatically when using GitHub or GitLab to create the repository.
 There are options to create the standard files.
 I suggest letting GitHub/GitLab create these for you.
-They have options for the language adn licenses type.
+They have options for the language and licenses type.

 <pre>
   LICENSE